RuihaoQiu/Recommender-Systems-based-on-NLP/Introduction.md

 ## Introduction
 Recommender systems is one of most successful machine learning applications.
 We are exposed to the items/informations recommended by these systems everywhere in our daily life.

 This project will introduce several recommender systems in NLP, specifically in the domain of online recruitment.
-It includes the important ideas behind the recommender systems in our web application, it might be also similar with those in recruiting platforms like LinkedIn, Xing.
+I will explain the important ideas behind the recommender systems in our web application, it might be also similar with those in recruiting platforms like LinkedIn, Xing.

 One of my main jobs is to design and develop recommender systems on the skill-based matching app.
 Before going into this specific recommender system, I would like to go over the general concepts and methods of current recommender system in different domains.